Not Logged In

 • Mukrim Tamrin

-Mukrim obtained a bachelor’s degree in English education from the University of Tadulako in Indonesia.
+Mukrim is a lecturer at the Faculty of Teacher Training and Education, Tadulako University, Palu-Indonesia.
+He obtained a bachelor’s degree in English education department from his almamater .
 He then earned his Master from Victoria University of Wellington, New Zealand (2012), and Doctoral degree in School of Education, Leeds University (2019), United Kingdom.
 His research interests include English teaching and learning, teacher professional development, teacher research, extensive reading and Informal Digital Learning of English